 I was born in the western suburbs of Chicago, growing up both there and in southwestern Michigan.
 I attended the University of Michigan, earning my B.A. in Psychology; the University of Illinois at Chicago, earning my Ph.D. in Clinical Psychology; and, The Family Institute at Northwestern University, as a Postdoctoral Fellow specializing in couple/relationship therapy.
 I've trained in Veterans Affairs hospitals for two years, and I also have experience working with athletes related to Sport Psychology.

-I am a proud uncle of nine nieces and nephews, a tennis player, and a plant lover - with over 150 plants and trees in my home.
+I am a tennis player and a plant lover - with over 150 plants and trees in my home.

 Health Behaviors and Psychological Health